fprzg/ceres-cms/README.md

-# ceres-cms
+# Ceres CMS
-Simple CMS with i18n support
+Minimal CMS with i18n and multi-project support.